ZacGeurts/amigaos-cross-toolchain/README.md

 ===

 What are we?
 Makefile.
 What else?
 The rest is the original.<BR />
+We are downloading common build tools and building our own tools from those.<BR />
 These instructions I added are untested other than Linux.<BR />
 If you have problems then #1 is check your url downloads.<BR />
+Try `make help`<BR />
 Does the file still exist there?
 We scan for updated files for some tools.<BR />
-You can place expected files in the downloads folder.<BR />
+You can place expected files in the downloads folder manually.<BR />
 Github expects a folder, some expect tar.gz, .lha, etc. for sources.<BR />

-# Supports Amiga
+# Supports AmigaOS
 M68K: versions 1.0 through 3.9<BR />
 PowerPC: versions 4.0 through 4.1<BR />
 <BR />